elysia090/Lab/docs/StoryD.md

 18.4.3 N sets provenance.op=“merge_of” with parents referencing each source scene_id and commit_id.
 18.4.4 order.json MUST be updated to place N according to left/right anchors.

-18.5 Publish operations (required, optimized)
-18.5.1 The server MUST provide operation endpoints that perform the full publish sequence server-side:
+18.5 Publish-scene operation (required, optimized) 18.5.1 The server MUST provide an operation endpoint that performs the full publish sequence server-side:
-18.5.1.1 It MUST create canonical scene blobs, create the new tree, create the new commit, and update the ref atomically.
+18.5.1.1 It MUST create the scene blob (canonicalize on server), create the new tree, create the new commit, and update the ref atomically.
 18.5.2 It MUST honor expected_head_commit_id (11.3).
 18.5.3 It MUST produce exactly one new commit on success.
-18.5.4 The server MUST NOT auto-merge committed content; any merge MUST be explicit via MR merge resolutions or explicit manual publish conflict flow.

-18.6 Publish single scene
-18.6.1 ops/publish-scene publishes exactly one scene into exactly one new commit.

-18.7 Publish staged set (required)
+18.6 Preflight operations (ritual elimination, no mutation) 18.6.1 The server MUST provide preflight endpoints that validate inputs and predict effects without mutating state:
+18.6.1.1 preflight-publish (single scene or staged set) 18.6.1.2 preflight-worktree-import
+18.6.2 Preflight MUST:
+18.6.2.1 validate text rules (7), markdown rules (14), and ordering consistency (15.7) as applicable 18.6.2.2 validate expected_head_commit_id if provided; on mismatch return 409 REF_HEAD_MISMATCH
+18.6.2.3 return predicted changed_paths and changed_scene_ids deterministically
+18.6.2.4 return stable error codes and locations similar to lint (43.6) 18.6.3 Preflight MUST NOT create blobs, trees, commits, audit rows, or idempotency records.

-18.7.1 The server MUST provide ops/publish-staged to publish a batch of staged scenes into exactly one new commit.
+18.7 Explicit conflict-resolution operations (ritual elimination, still explicit) 18.7.1 The server MUST provide an explicit “rebase-staged” operation to reduce multi-step 409 handling into a single explicit call.
-18.7.2 ops/publish-staged MUST apply scene updates in deterministic order:
-18.7.2.1 sort by (chapter_id, order_key, scene_id) as defined at the base head snapshot supplied by the caller.
-18.7.3 ops/publish-staged MUST be all-or-nothing:
-18.7.3.1 if any scene fails validation, the entire operation MUST fail (no partial commit).
-18.7.4 ops/publish-staged MUST record a single audit event “PUBLISH_STAGED” including counts and changed_scene_ids.
+18.7.2 rebase-staged MUST:
+18.7.2.1 require base_head_commit_id (the head at stage time) 18.7.2.2 require expected_head_commit_id (the current head expected by caller) 18.7.2.3 compute latest head; if mismatch, return 409 REF_HEAD_MISMATCH 18.7.2.4 apply staged changes in deterministic order (same as batch publish) 18.7.2.5 on conflict, return 409 with code “REBASE_CONFLICT” and include conflict descriptors per scene/field 18.7.2.6 on success, create exactly one new commit and update the ref atomically, returning a receipt 18.7.3 rebase-staged MUST NOT auto-resolve conflicts.
 	19. API (HTTP) (Normative)
 19.1 OpenAPI
 19.1.1 MUST expose OpenAPI at /openapi.json.

 19.2 Common headers
 19.2.1 All responses SHOULD include X-Request-Id.
-19.2.2 All mutating requests (except auth endpoints) SHOULD support Idempotency-Key.
+19.2.2 All mutating requests SHOULD support Idempotency-Key.
 19.2.3 Server MUST store idempotency results for at least 24 hours (configurable), keyed by:
 19.2.3.1 (actor_id, method, path, idempotency_key).
 19.2.4 On idempotent replay, the server MUST return the stored response status code and body, and MUST NOT perform the mutation again.
-19.2.5 Idempotency MUST NOT be applied to:
-19.2.5.1 /auth/login
-19.2.5.2 /auth/logout

 19.3 Auth and sessions (required)
 19.3.1 Mutating endpoints MUST require authentication.